lando/lando/docs/config/drupal8.md

 #### Using a site-local Drush

-While Lando will globally install Drush for you it is increasingly common and in some cases a straight-up best practice to [install a site-local Drush](https://docs.drush.org/en/master/install/) by requiring it in your projects `composer.json` file.
+While Lando will globally install Drush for you, it is increasingly common and in some cases a straight-up best practice to [install a site-local Drush](https://docs.drush.org/en/master/install/) by requiring it in your projects `composer.json` file.

-Because of how Lando's [php service](./php.md) sets up its [`PATH`](./php.md#path-considerations) this means that if you have indeed installed Drush on your own via `composer` Lando will use yours over its own.
+Because of how Lando's [php service](./php.md) sets up its [`PATH`](./php.md#path-considerations), this means that if you have indeed installed Drush on your own via `composer` Lando will use yours over its own.
 Said more explicitly: **if you've required `drush` via `composer` in your application then this recipe will use your `drush` and not the one you've specified in this recipes config.**

-If you are using a site-local Drush it is also recommended to configure a [build step](./../config/services.md#build-steps) to automatically install Drush before your app starts up.
+If you are using a site-local Drush, it is also recommended to configure a [build step](./../config/services.md#build-steps) to automatically install Drush before your app starts up.
 This can prevent weird version mismatches and other issues if you are using Drush in other Lando automation like [events](./../config/events.md).

 **Automatically composer install before my app starts**